 For more information go to:

-Carers are highly encouraged to give some feedback on how their time with a pet went.
-Passing on information about the pet’s behaviour, any questions that may arise, funny little stories or a cute picture or video of the animal having a great time with you is valued.
+Pet Carers are highly encouraged to give some feedback on how their time with a pet went.
+Passing on information about the pet’s behavior, any questions that may arise, funny little stories, or a cute picture or video of the animal having a great time with you is valued.
 It gives the Sharer a sense of happiness to see their pet out and about having fun and it’s always nice to hear how the caring date went.